refinedev/refine/documentation/docs/tutorial/0-introduction/2-select-framework.md

 <Checklist>

 <ChecklistItem id="select-framework">
-I understood that refine is a headless framework.
+I understood that Refine is a headless framework.
 </ChecklistItem>
 <ChecklistItem id="select-framework-2">
-I understood that refine has built-in support for the most popular UI frameworks.
+I understood that Refine has built-in support for the most popular UI frameworks.
 </ChecklistItem>
 <ChecklistItem id="select-framework-3">
 I have selected a UI framework.